-As discussed above, the facility has not applied for a Certificate of Conformity (COC); therefore, the facility must apply to modify their Title V permit with a minor modification, prior to operating with the proposed modifications.
+In addition, the facility must apply to modify their Title V permit with an administrative amendment, prior to operating with the proposed modifications.
 Continued compliance with this rule is expected.
-The facility may construct/operate under the ATC upon submittal of the Title V administrative amendment/minor modification application.

 Rule 4001 New Source Performance Standards (NSPS)

 40 CFR 60 Subpart IIII - Standards of Performance for Stationary Compression Ignition Internal Combustion Engines